Alejandro1337-home/Document-Document-Document/SQUID/README.md

 ```
 ![wd](https://github.com/Iamaguest5/Document-Document-Document/assets/148782286/d6aa648d-bb7a-4a5c-9360-4e103453157d)

 __In this example I changed the http_access port to 8888 rather than the default 3128.
-[Click here](Specifc-Port-Or-IP-Address.md) to learn how i did it__
+[Click here](Specifc-Port-Or-IP-Address.md) to learn how i did it!!__

 6. **Reload Squid and iptables:**